skkcoder/assessment/README.md

 Develop a Restful system that accepts an input file of a specific format, process it and respond with output file.

+<<New Branch to handle TODOs and FIXME>> And also upgrading the test stack.

 ### Contents

 1. [Technology Stack](#technology-stack)